 - Liver disease

-However, high fat diet on its own, if not accompanied by high carb consumption, does not cause high LDL cholesterol as shown on the case of the 88 old man consuming 25 eggs a day because adding that many eggs to his diet (he consumed boiled eggs during the day in addition to his other meals) increased his daily fat consumption by 125 grams!
+However, a high-fat diet on its own, if not accompanied by high carb consumption, does not cause high LDL cholesterol as shown in the case of a 88 old man consuming 25 eggs a day because adding that many eggs to his diet (he consumed boiled eggs during the day in addition to his other meals) increased his daily fat consumption by 125 grams!

 The recommended daily fat intake is between 44 grams to 77 grams per day.

 Eggs And Cholesterol

 There are several studies that have examined the effects of eggs on cholesterol levels.

 A randomized study for 12 weeks shows that increased two eggs a day do not increase total plasma or LDL cholesterol when accompanied by moderate weight loss.
 That means that cholesterol-rich foods should not be excluded from your diet.